dmbarbour/glas/docs/GlasNamespaces.md

 ## Procedurally Generated Namespaces

 I propose to represent a glas namespace *procedurally*, i.e. a program iteratively writes definitions.
 The API is carefully restricted to simplify laziness, caching, and flexible evaluation order.
-The namespace supports metaprogramming and modularity via 'ns.eval' and 'ns.read' respectively.

 Viable types: